nerds-odd-e/bbuddy-angular/README.md

 * Install all dependencies by `yarn`
 * Run all unit tests and start the project by `gulp`
 * Make sure the api project is started

+# Tips for Mac installation
+Here are some tips for Mac installations.
+* [Homebrew](http://brew.sh/) is recommended for Mac tool and app installations
+    * Tools and services can be installed via, for example, `brew install git`
+    * Applications can be installed via, for example, `brew cask install genymotion`

+# Tips for Windows installation
+Here are some tips for Windows installations.
+* Please consider to install [Babun](http://babun.github.io/) and then install command line tools like git and rvm in it